 Haven’t done this, you have successfully authorized Google manager to access your device and help to either erase your files, lock your device screen, change device screen-unlock password etc. when you authorized it.

 Note: Your device location will remain unavailable until you enable it.
 More so, it advisable to enable device location your device even before any suspicious activities otherwise you will not be able to track your device location history and it will remain unavailable.

 Enable Android Manager Location History

 To successfully track a stolen phone using Google find my phone, and to identify the exact location of your phone you need to enable location feature on your Android phone.
-However, here is the simple way to make device location available on your smartphone.
+However, here is a simple way to make the device location available on your smartphone.

 1. Swipe down your Android from the top and click on the location icon

 2. A pops up window will appear prompting you to allow Google to help find your location more quickly and accurately using Google’s location service.
 Click on agree to proceed.